 - Dog is bored, frustrated or stressed -> licks leg for something to do -> creates wound ->licks more -> wound enlarges -> licks more -> wound thickens -> licks -> enlarges . . . . .

-- Bony changes along spine -> irritates nearby nerve -> referred pain to lower leg -> licks lower leg even though problem is in the spine -> creates wound…
+- Bony changes along the spine -> irritates nearby nerve -> referred pain to lower leg -> licks lower leg even though the problem is in the spine -> creates wound…

 It is believed that the constant licking causes the release of chemicals called endorphins.
 These chemicals are the body’s natural “feel better” drugs.
 They decrease pain and increase their feelings of happiness.
 Over time the dog becomes addicted to these feelings and licking becomes an obsessive-compulsive behavior.

 Treatment of the wound itself, the underlying cause, as well as the obsessive-compulsive disorder needs to be managed all at the same time.
 This may include antibiotics, pain medication, physical therapy, laser therapy, anti-inflammatories, spinal manipulative therapy (aka chiropractic), and mental stimulation.

 While it can be very difficult to completely resolve lick granulomas, they usually do not lead to the premature death of the pet.
 Addressing any underlying medical problems will improve the comfort of the dog and aid in the management of the granuloma.